 Where to go to find out if your information was exposed in the Equifax data breach

 One of the main questions consumers want to know is whether their personal information was exposed in the data breach — and if so, how much of it.
-Equifax said that it has set up a specific website that consumers can access to find out if their data has been hacked.
+Equifax said that it has set up a specific website that consumers can access to find out if their data has been hacked, but people are finding it providing various answers and money expert Clark Howard does not recommend using it.
 Additionally, the agency said that it is mailing notices to consumers notifying them individually whether their credit card numbers or other documents were exposed.

 Money expert Clark Howard says the No. 1 way to protect yourself from identity fraud is by freezing your credit.